Why Is Car Insurance So Expensive in Texas?

 carAccident icon

-Texas drivers face higher car insurance premiums due to the state's heavy traffic, dense highways and long roadways.
+Texas drivers pay higher car insurance premiums because of the state's heavy traffic, dense highways, and long roadways.
 Spending more time on crowded roads increases the likelihood of crashes, making drivers in Texas a higher risk for insurers.

 texas icon

-Car insurance rates in Texas are often higher due to the state's large urban population.
+Auto insurance rates in Texas are higher due to the state's large urban population.
 Urban areas tend to have more accidents, thefts and vandalism, leading to more claims.
 Insurers charge higher premiums to account for the increased risk.

 car2 icon